kentonjg/kentonjg/README.md

-# Hi 👋, I'm @femto-code.
+# Hi 👋, I'm Kenton.

-- 👀 Actively working in embedded software development & engineering (`C` / `C++`)
+- 👀 Actively working in Design, software development & engineering.
-- 🌱 Graduate student M.Sc.
-Computer Engineering at Heidelberg University
+- 🌱 Graduate student in Computer Science.
 - 💞️ Looking to contribute to any community project that respects the purpose of free and open-source software